flinguenheld/chew/qmk_keyboard/readme.md

 ## Bootloader

-Enter the bootloader in 3 ways:
+Enter the bootloader in 2 ways:

-- **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
-- **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+- **Physical reset button**: Press twice the button on the PCB
 - **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available